etesync/etesync-dav/README.md

 so it would be better if you manually edit the file.

 And all of your data will be copied to a local database located at `~/.etesync/data.db`.

+## Running the tests

+Some to the tests are unit tests, but some are integration tests who need an actual EteSync service with a few user names set up in order for them to work.

+You'd need to run your local server: https://github.com/etesync/server-skeleton/

+And then add two users:

+  - test@localhost
+  - test2@localhost

+Password for both: SomePassword

+That's it.